 Clemency processes are handled differently according to state procedures but the Governor or a board of pardon and paroles typically considers clemency appeals.
 In some states, the board of pardons and paroles, a group of appointed private citizens, has sole authority to grant clemency.
 In others, the Governor must receive a recommendation from the board before she can grant clemency in a particular case.
 In other states, the Governor may grant clemency as she sees fit.

 Sign up for Mercy in Action Clemency Project below and start receiving alerts.
-Your monthly update will include upcoming executions, contact information for state governors and parole boards, a sample clemency request letter, and prayer resources.
-Let’s demonstrate Christ’s mercy for the prisoner.
+Your monthly update will include upcoming executions, contact information for state governors and parole boards, an easy, one-click letter, and prayer resources.